Adolf A. Berle: The Modern Corporation and Private Property

 Berle became a professor of corporate law at Columbia Law School in 1927 and remained on the faculty until retiring in 1964.
 He is best known for his groundbreaking work in corporate governance that he co-authored, with economist Gardiner Means, The Modern Corporation and Private Property.
 It is the most quoted text in corporate governance studies.
 Berle and Means showed that the means of production in the US economy were highly concentrated in the hands of the largest 200 corporations, and within the large corporations, managers controlled firms despite shareholders' formal ownership.

 Berle theorized that the facts of economic concentration meant that the effects of competitive-price theory were largely mythical.
 While some advocated trust busting, breaking up the concentrations of firms into smaller entities to restore competitive forces, Berle believed that that would be economically inefficient.
 Instead, he argued for government regulation and became identified with the school of business statesmanship, which advocated that corporate leadership accept (and theorized that they had, to a great extent, already accepted) that they must fulfill responsibilities toward society in addition to their traditional responsibilities toward shareholders.
 Corporate law should reflect this new reality, he wrote in The Modern Corporation: "The law of corporations, accordingly, might well be considered as a potential constitutional law for the new economic state, while business practice is increasingly assuming the aspect of economic statesmanship."

 Roosevelt's Brain Trust

+Labor and business leaders leaving the White House after a meeting with President Franklin D. Roosevelt, January 14, 1938.

+(L-R): Adolf A. Berle, Philip Murray, John L. Lewis, Owen D. Young, Thomas W. Lamont.

 Berle was an original member of Franklin D. Roosevelt's "Brain Trust", a group of advisers who developed policy recommendations.
 Berle's focuses ranging from economic recovery to diplomatic strategy during Roosevelt's 1932 election campaign.
 Roosevelt's "Commonwealth Club Address", a speech written by Berle on government involvement in industrial and economic policy, was ranked in 2000 as the second-best presidential campaign speech of the 20th century by public address scholars.

 While remaining an informal adviser of Roosevelt after the election, Berle returned to New York City and became a key consultant in the successful mayoral election campaign of reformer Fiorello LaGuardia.

 From 1934 to 1938, Berle managed the city's fiscal affairs as its last Chamberlain.
 He was later appointed by La Guardia to the New York City Housing Authority, succeeding Baruch Charney Vladeck.